spacemeat/humon/README.md

     /foo/'20'/baz/

+Since keys can be nonunique in Humon, you can disambiguate a key in an address like:

+    /foo/bar:23/baz

+The foo dictionary has at least 24 child nodes with the key 'bar'.

-`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again. `hu::Node::address()` will appropriately single-enquote terms (`'`) if the key is numeric, and will heredoc strings with `/`s in them to disambiguate such keys in the address format.
+`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again. `hu::Node::address()` will appropriately single-enquote terms (`'`) if the key is numeric, and will heredoc strings with `/`s or `:`s in them to disambiguate such keys in the address format.

     {
         bufferSources: {